TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    which means that :meth:`~Request.get_method` will do its normal computation of the method to be used.
-Its value can be set (thus overriding the default computation in :meth:`~Request.get_method`) either by providing a default value by setting it at the class level in a :class:`Request` subclass, or by passing a value in to the :class:`Request` constructor via the *method* argument.
+Its value can be set (thus overriding the default computation in :meth:`~Request.get_method`) either by providing a default value by setting it at the kundi level in a :class:`Request` subclass, or by passing a value in to the :class:`Request` constructor via the *method* argument.